-During the thirty-nine weeks ended October 31, 2015, 27 new store leases commenced.
-The fully executed leases have initial terms typically between five to seven years with options to renew for two or three successive five-year periods.
-The initial terms of these new store leases have future minimum lease payments totaling approximately \$30.6 million.
+During the thirteen weeks ended May 2, 2015, five new store leases commenced.
+The fully executed leases have average initial terms of five to seven years with options to renew for two or three successive five-year periods which have future minimum lease payments which total approximately \$4.9 million.